network-quality/draft-ietf-ippm-responsiveness/draft-ietf-ippm-responsiveness.md

 # Interpreting responsiveness results

 The described methodology uses a high-level approach to measure responsiveness.
-By executing the test with normal HTTP requests a number of elements come into play that will influence the result.
+By executing the test with normal HTTP requests, a number of elements come into play that will influence the result.
 Contrary to more traditional measurement methods, the responsiveness metric is not only influenced by the properties of the network, but can significantly be influenced by the properties of the client